evkx/evkx.github.io/content/models/hyundai/inster/inster_standard_range/_index.md

 ### Brakes

-The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
-The front discs are 254 mm, and the rear discs are 240 mm.
+The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The front discs measure 254 mm, while the rear discs are 240 mm.

 ### Regenerative Braking